nao4arale/go_gobgp_api/README.md

 # gobgp_clapi_server
 This Running REST API GoBGP together.
 You send commands the GoBGP's CLI into the Json's code to the REMOTE GoBGP, Run That's CLI on the Gobgpd!!
 (With the restful auth Token, JWT.)

 # gobgp_clapi_lient
 This Support tool this HTTP API.
 Now, Only Support BGP ipv4 flowspec.

+#### supportted client module
+- sytax check(ex.address format...)
+- withdraw last announce prefix(opt. --withdraw/-w)
+- logging announce prefix

 ## What you need
 - [Golang](https://golang.org/) (You may use later 1.7)